 The generation of energy to provide us with light, heat and other modern conveniences is often overlooked.
 CPS Energy customers derive their power from multiple sources including coal, natural gas, nuclear energy and renewable energy.
 It all starts at a power plant and often travels miles before it finally reaches that lamp or furnace in your home.

-CPS Energy offers customers a brief look at how energy is produced via power plants, wind farms and other sources.
+See how energy is produced via power plants, wind farms and other sources.
 Once this energy is produced, learn how it makes it to your home or business to support all of your daily needs.